plumvillage/newsletter/src/2024/en/articles/br-phap-luu--growing-a-beautiful-multifold-sangha-at-deer-park.md

 <div class="page-break"></div>

 The Toyon Family is an embodiment of this realization.
 They are solidly Midwestern, hailing from the prairies of central Canada, the music studios of Nashville, Tennessee, and the school hallways of Rust Belt Ohio.
-One from Toronto, and one from East L.A., with Vietnamese and Egyptian parents, respectively.
+One from Toronto, and one from East Los Angeles, with Vietnamese and Egyptian parents, respectively.
 One was raised in a Hindu community.
 Just like in the 50s and 60s in Vietnam, young people are coming to the practice to find community, and to community to discover the practice.
 Clearly, political change is not enough: we need to trace the arc of transformation in the world with our own lives.

 <p class="pull-quote" style="font-size: 135%; font-weight: 500;">How wondrous is the robe of freedom!<br/>
 It is the field of all good seeds.<br/>